 After the bride has carefully chosen the style, the fabric, or even just the color of the bridesmaid dress that she'd like you to sport on her big day, it will be your task to head to the store and try it on.
-So before you step foot in that polyester or chiffon gown, find out what to wear to a bridesmaid dress fitting to get the most out of this important pre-wedding experience.
-Nothing's guaranteed to bring out the inner Bridezilla in your soon-to-be wed friend better than one of her bridesmaids showing up in the wrong underwear, or forgetting to bring one of her wedding day accessories to pair with the dress.
-You'll most likely need multiple bridesmaid dress fittings, but act like a pro at your first one by coming prepared with these seven essentials.
+But before you step foot in that polyester or chiffon gown, there are several things you'll need to have on hand.
+So what does it take to be fully prepared for what a bridesmaid dress fitting entails?
+We tapped bridal fashion expert Gabriella Risatti to shed some light on the situation so you can get the most out of this important pre-wedding experience.

 1. Appropriate Undergarments